GradysGhost/jirc/README.md

     cd ./jirc
     npm install irc

-If you want to use the `logbrowser` plugin, install the `node-html-encoder` module as well:
+If you want to use the `logbrowser` or `url` plugins, install the `node-html-encoder` module as well:

     npm install node-html-encoder